How often should you clean your glass?

-As most cannabis consumers know, smoking out of a dirty bong or water pipe can really put a damper on your smoking experience.
-Dirty bongs are harsh, foul-tasting, smelly, and might even put you at greater risk of developing a lung infection.
+As most cannabis consumers know, smoking out of a dirty water pipe can really put a damper on your experience.
+The piece is harsh, foul-tasting, smelly, and might even put you at greater risk of developing a lung infection.
 What’s the best way to do it and how often should you clean your piece?

-Not only does fresh water make your smoking experience tastier and more pleasant all around, but keeping fresh water in your bong helps stop the growth of bacteria and other microorganisms.
-If you let your bong go long enough without being cleaned, a slimy bio-film can develop.
+Not only does fresh water make your smoking experience tastier and more pleasant all around, but keeping fresh water helps stop the growth of bacteria and other microorganisms.
+If you let it go long enough without being cleaned, a slimy bio-film can develop.

 For dry pieces, the longer you go the harder to clean, but if you clean weekly you can keep a fresh and functioning pipe.

 What are Chemical Etchings? (and how to remove them)